scafi/scafi.github.io/pages/docs.md

 import MyIncarnation._
 {% endhighlight %}

-2.2) Define an `AggregateProgram` which expresses the global behaviour of an ensemble.
+**Step 2-2:** Define an `AggregateProgram` which expresses the global behaviour of an ensemble.

 {% highlight scala %}
+// An "aggregate program" can be seen as a function from a Context to an Export
+// The Context is the input for a local computation: includes state
+//  from previous computations, sensor data, and exports from neighbours.
+// The export is a tree-like data structure that contains all the information needed
-object MyAggregateProgram extends AggregateProgram {
+//  for coordinating with neighbours.
+It also contains the output of the computation. object MyAggregateProgram extends AggregateProgram {
+  // Main program expression driving the ensemble
+  // This is run in a loop for each agent
+  // According to this expression, coordination messages are automatically generated

-  override def main() = gradient(isSource)
+  // The platform/middleware/simulator is responsible for coordination override def main() = gradient(isSource)

+  // The gradient is the (self-adaptive) field of the minimum distances from source nodes
+  // `rep` is the construct for state transformation (remember the round-by-round loop behaviour)
+  // `mux` is a purely functional multiplexer (selects the first or second branch according to condition)
+  // `foldhoodPlus` folds over the neighbourhood (think like Scala's fold)
+  // (`Plus` means "without self"--with plain `foldhood`, the device itself is folded)
+  // `nbr(e)` denotes the values to be locally computed and shared with neighbours
-  def gradient(source: Boolean): Double =
+  // `nbrRange` is a sensor that, when folding, returns the distance wrt each neighbour def gradient(source: Boolean): Double =
     rep(Double.PositiveInfinity){ distance =>
       mux(source) { 0.0 } {
-        foldhood(Double.PositiveInfinity)(Math.min)(nbr{distance}+nbrRange)
+        foldhoodPlus(Double.PositiveInfinity)(Math.min)(nbr{distance}+nbrRange)
       }
     }

+  // A custom local sensor
   def isSource = sense[Boolean]("source")
-  def nbrRange = nbrvar[Double](NBR_RANGE_NAME)
+  // A custom "neighbouring sensor" def nbrRange = nbrvar[Double](NBR_RANGE_NAME)
 }
 {% endhighlight %}

-2.3) Use the ScaFi internal simulator to run the program on a predefined network of devices.
+**Step 2-3:** Use the ScaFi internal simulator to run the program on a predefined network of devices.

 {% highlight scala %}
 import it.unibo.scafi.simulation.gui.{Launcher, Settings}